 In the beginning, I always feel lost when I fail to reach my target.
 I am someone who is highly disciplines and always shot for the best in high school.
 However, I sometimes find myself doubting my abilities sometimes.
 I question myself: Are the follow-ups with clients not well-prepared?
 Am I missing the right time to approach potential clients?
 When facing difficulties, I will reflect upon my weaknesses objectively and think of a solution.
 It is essential for us to constantly learn from our mistakes and act promptly to correct them and turn it into a sense of motivation.

-Personally, everyone should do a SWOT analysis on themselves to identify their strength and weaknesses as well as further build up their potential by identifying opportunities for growth and threats to their success.
-I used to be a management trainee in the hospitality industry and that is how I planned a career path towards talent development and people management.
+Regarding this question, I think everyone should develop their own SWOT analysis to understand their strengths and weaknesses.
+This can further open up possible opportunities to grow and anticipate emerging threats in the workplace.
+I used to work as a Management Trainee in the hospitality industry and planned my future career path towards talent development and people management.

 Q. What do you think the future holds for Meltwater from an industry-wide perspective?